A:

 Case in point: Two Stanford researchers, Sam Wineburg and Sarah McGrew conducted an experiment asking 45 people to evaluate the credibility of real websites on social and political issues.
 The group pitted 25 Stanford students and 10 Ph.D. historians against 10 professional fact-checkers.
 While the historians and students read “vertically” and stayed within the websites to determine their credibility, fact-checkers read “laterally,” quickly leaving the original sites and opening new tabs to investigate the credibility of the websites or authors and their sources.

-The fact-checkers won hands done and accurately determined which websites were trustworthy in a fraction of the time, in many cases in 60 or 90 seconds.
+The fact-checkers won hands down and accurately determined which websites were trustworthy in a fraction of the time, in many cases in 60 or 90 seconds.
 These professional fact-checkers knew that spending even a few minutes on a website’s content was a waste of time if the site was not a trustworthy source.
 Meanwhile, the students and historians took up to 10 minutes per website and were wrong in their assessment more than half the time.
 Students, in particular, were swayed by appearances.
 Websites with high production values and slick “About” pages with scientific-sounding information increased their “sense of security.”
 Fact-checkers did not fall for appearances and knew not to evaluate a site based on the description it writes about itself.

 Wineburg and McGrew studied the fact-checkers and their assessment practices and coined the phrase “lateral reading” to describe their method.
 They view lateral reading as a must-have 21st-century skill to navigate our information ecosystem.